 \section{Abstract}

 { The solid torus core recognition problem is the problem that, given a knot in the solid tours, decides whether the knot is the core of the solid torus.
-We prove that this problem is in \textbf{NP}.
-It is also proved that the Hopf link recognition problem is in \textbf{NP} as a corollary of this result. }
+That problem is in \textbf{NP} since the thickened torus recognition problem is in \textbf{NP}.
+We give an alternate proof of that fact and prove that the problem is in \textbf{co-NP}.
+It is also proved that the Hopf link recognition problem is in \textbf{NP} and \textbf{co-NP} as a corollary of this result. }